MelisAnaturk/CMIC_deep_learning_projects/README.md

 # A guide to kick starting your deep learning project on UCL CMIC's HPC cluster

+Contents
+1. Introduction
+2. General overview of deep learning
+3. Getting started on comic
+4. Downloading and organising your data
+5.

 ## 1. Introduction
 This page provides some tips on getting started with projects that aim to apply deep learning models based on 3D medical images acquired using Magnetic Resonance Imaging (MRI).
 It also includes specific instructions on how to set things up on UCL CMIC HPC cluster (i.e. ```comic```) for new starters.
 Note that there is quite an overlap between this page and UCL DRC Neuroimaging Analysis Wiki page on [deep learning](https://wiki.ucl.ac.uk/pages/viewpage.action?pageId=181248279) (written by myself & Sophie Martin).